dr-JT/pupillometry/README.md

 As such, you will need to pass many arguments to the `preprocess()` function that specifies all the details and preprocessing options.

-`preprocess()` will be performed on an entire `import` directory of raw data files that match a certain `pattern` and `output` the preprocessed files to a specified directory.
+`preprocess()` will be performed on an entire `import` directory of raw data files that match a certain `pattern`.
+At various stages of preprocessing the data will be saved to a specified `output` directory.

 The overall workflow of `preprocess()` is: